ashierj/superdemo/doc/architecture/blueprints/feature_flags_usage_in_dev_and_ops/index.md

 Each feature flag type will be assigned specific constraints regarding:

 - Allowed values for the `default_enabled` attribute
-- Maximum Life Span (MLS): the duration starting on the introduction of the feature flag (i.e. when it's merged into `master`).
+- Maximum Lifespan (MLS): the duration starting on the introduction of the feature flag (i.e. when it's merged into `master`).
   We don't introduce a life span that would start on the global GitLab.com enablement (or `default_enabled: true` when applicable) so that there's incentive to rollout and delete feature flags as quickly as possible.